 When's the best time to bring students in for a session?
 Right when they pick topics or later?

-- Sessions work best when students have topics they are researching.?
+- Sessions work best when students have topics they are researching.
 Students are much more invested in the session when they see the direct benefit for them and have a topic they can use during class.
-This depends on the students & the project, however, so consult with a librarian for tips on timing your session.
+However, this depends on the students & the project; please consult with a librarian for tips on timing your session.

 Where do the session(s) happen?

-- Instruction sessions usually take place in the library?s eclassroom (seats 20, although we can squeeze more if necessary) or the smaller lab (seats 10).?
-We have also done sessions off site from time to time.
+- Instruction sessions usually take place in the library's e-classroom (seats 20, although we can accommodate a few more, if necessary) or the smaller lab (seats 10).
+We have also done sessions off-site from time to time.

 How far in advance should I schedule the session?

-- Generally, we?d prefer at least a week to prepare for the session(s), although we?ve worked with shorter notice from time to time.?
+- Generally, we'd prefer at least a week to prepare for the session(s), although we've worked with shorter notice.
 Try to schedule the session(s) as far in advance as possible to avoid conflict with librarian & library classroom schedules.

-There are six of you.?
+There are six librarians.
 Who should I contact for a session(s)?

-- You are welcome to contact any librarian of your choice to lead the session.
+- You are welcome to contact the librarian of your choice to lead the session.
 (We share instruction responsibilities.)
-You are not required to only work with your library liaison.?
-Starting with your library liaison can be beneficial, however, if you don?t know where to start.?
-Your library liaison will also have a strong sense of research materials in your area, as well as insight into the common issues students in your department face.
+You are not required to only work with your library liaison.
+However, starting with your library liaison can be beneficial.
+Your library liaison will have a strong sense of research materials in your area, as well as insight into the common issues students in your department face.

 Should I plan on being at the session(s)?